-Acknowledgment from WHO that guidelines and procedures having international recognition could help centers and other institutions establish and expand transplant activities.
+We suggest to obtain an acknowledgment from WHO that guidelines and procedures having international recognition could help centers and other institutions to establish and expand their transplant activities.
 This WBMT activity is fitting with the goals of WHO, but at present is not a joint WBMT-WHO activity.